venkat2250/React-and-Java-Web-Appln/README.md

 # React-and-Java-Web-Appln
+This is a Single-Page web application,
+You can Register the users
+Display the list of users
+Edit/Update information of users
+Delete the User
-This is a web application, created to test the state transfer in React(Front-end) without refreshing the page using Navigate, useState, useEffect, useParams and Spring boot Framework with Spring data JPA and MYSQL
+created to test the state transfer in React(Front-end) without refreshing the page using Navigate, useState, useEffect, useParams and Axios using Spring boot Framework with Spring data JPA
+MYSQL server and MySQL Workbench for database.